dglassbrenner1/my-posts-on-fraud-detection/4-what-do-the-models-look-like.md

 ## 4.7 Neural networks

-$\textbf{Model form}$: Given $L\geq 1$,
+$\textbf{Model form (for MLP)}$: Given $L\geq 1$,
 $$P(y=1 \mid \mathbf{x}\in\mathcal{X}) = \sigma(W_L a_{L-1} + b_L)$$
 where $a_0:=\mathbf{x}$ and for each
 $1\leq k\leq L-1$, $a_k:=ReLU(W_k a_{k-1} + b_k)$.
 So the model parameters are the $m\times m$ matrices $W_k$ and the vectors $b_k\in\mathbb{R}^m$.

-There's a reason they call neural networks a black-box model.
-I can't imagine a general pattern to what neural network models look like.
-I am surpised by how smooth the result is.
+It's hard for me to imagine a general pattern for what neural network models look like.
+In a way, I am surpised by how smooth (in the sense of not very bumpy) the result is.
+Of course, this could be an artifact of holding all non-displayed features constant.

 ![Neural network MLP plot against top two features](./images/neural-network-MLP-against-top-two-features.png)